 Carson City is a larger medium-sized city located in the state of Nevada.
 With a population of 54,521 people and 17 constituent neighborhoods, Carson City is the sixth largest community in Nevada.

-Carson City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carson City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carson City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Carson City who work in office and administrative support (15.06%), sales jobs (10.56%), and management occupations (8.80%).
+There are especially a lot of people living in Carson City who work in office and administrative support (15.74%), sales jobs (9.77%), and management occupations (9.56%).

-In terms of college education, Carson City is nearly on par with the US average for all cities of 21.84%: 20.36% of adults 25 and older in Carson City have a bachelor's degree or advanced degree.
+The education level of Carson City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.72% of adults 25 and older in Carson City have a college degree.

-Carson City is a somewhat ethnically-diverse city.
+Carson City is a very ethnically-diverse city.
 The people who call Carson City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carson City residents report their race to be White, followed by Native American.
+The greatest number of Carson City residents report their race to be White, followed by Asian.
 Carson City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.24% of the city’s residents.
-Important ancestries of people in Carson City include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 22.65% of the city’s residents.
+Important ancestries of people in Carson City include Irish, English, Italian, and Scottish.

 The most common language spoken in Carson City is English.
 Other important languages spoken here include Spanish and German.